-UMSN IT is available to assist you in selecting a system that is compatible with the University's computing environment and meets the School's computing requirements.
-Please contact the UMSN IT if you need assistance identifying systems that meet UMSN computing requirements.
+The School of Nursing Service Desk is available to assist you in selecting a system that is compatible with the University's computing environment and meets the School's computing requirements.
+Please contact the School of Nursing IT Service Desk if you need assistance identifying systems appropriate for your needs.

-Email: help-nursing@umich.edu Phone: 734-764-6300
+Email: nursing-help@umich.edu Phone: 734-764-6300 On-site Support: 400 N Ingalls St, Ann Arbor 48109, Room: 4237